 There are lots of stories about time travel dealing with people wanting to change the past so that they can produce a better future.
 However, the message often portrayed in time travel movies is that everything happens the way it does for a reason, and that nothing can be altered in order to avoid the infinite number of temporal paradoxes that would inevitably arise from trying to change the past.

-Nevertheless, what would happen if a modern nuclear powered aircraft carrier suddenly found itself transported back in time to 1941 on the day prior to the Japanese attack on Pearl Harbor.
-Should the US crew try to rewrite history, or risk the possibility of complete chaos by changing the course of history as we know it.
-After all, it was the attack on the U.S. Pacific Fleet at Pearl Harbor which helped catapult America into World War II, and so ultimatley bring a successful resolution to the conflict.
+Nevertheless, what would happen if a modern nuclear-powered aircraft carrier suddenly found itself transported back in time to 1941 on the day prior to the Japanese attack on Pearl Harbor?
+Should the US crew try to rewrite history, or risk the possibility of complete chaos by changing the course of history as we know it?
+After all, it was the attack on the U.S. Pacific Fleet at Pearl Harbor which helped catapult America into World War II, and so ultimately bring a successful resolution to the conflict.
 Although that is the question posed by The Final Countdown (1980), any exploration of time travel paradoxes that may occur are ultimately sidelined in favor of presenting an entertaining fun-filled movie utilizing all the technology and special effects of the time.

-The potential ramifications of altering one of the biggest events in America’s military history are cannon fodder for a multitude of different possibilities, outcomes and alternate realities when it comes to time traveling.
-This movie, however, seems more intent to explore the action elements of the premise, and making all the ships, aircraft and sailor protocols look as perfect as possible, which is not surprising when one considers that the movie was filmed with the U.S. Navy’s full cooperation, and that many of the movie’s extra were actual crew members.
+The potential ramifications of altering one of the biggest events in America’s military history are cannon fodder for a multitude of different possibilities, outcomes, and alternate realities when it comes to traveling back in time.
+This movie, however, seems more intent on exploring the action elements of the premise, and making all the ships, aircraft, and sailor protocols look as perfect as possible, which is not surprising when one considers that the movie was filmed with the U.S. Navy’s full cooperation, and that many of the movie’s extra were actual crew members.

 I give “The Final Countdown” 2 stars out of 4.